-Yet, I don’t allow Cedar total outdoor freedom.
-Oh he’s outside a lot because in my opinion kids need to be outside but he’s out there with adults.
+The above said, I don’t allow Cedar total outdoor freedom.
+He’s outside a lot because in my opinion kids need to be outside, but he’s out there with adults often.
 We go out to the park or on a walk or he’ll go biking with his dad or he goes out with his pals at the Free School or at camp but he doesn’t go outside on his own much.

 When I was a kid I spent almost no time inside at all.
-Cedar doesn’t spend a lot of time inside either but he also doesn’t spend alone time outside.
 I almost never had an adult with me outside as a kid – I’d ride my bike for miles, climb tall trees and even hit the local swimming pool on my own or with friends.
 My pals and I would stay out until late at night even.

 Now, I know very few kids who play outside with their parents and almost none who go out on their own nowadays.